catch-point/mtrader/README.md

 A field can be one of the following without a prefix:

 ```
-      symbol    Represents the symbol used by the exchange
+      symbol    Represents the symbol used by the market
-      exchange  Represents the exchange acronym
+      market    Represents the market acronym
       ending    Represents the dateTime of when an interval ended
 ```
 A field can also be one of the following prefixed by an interval: